 - 1 serrano or jalapeno chile, finely chopped (save a few slices for garnish)

 - 2 tablespoons (or more) fresh lime juice

 - 1/2 teaspoon salt

 - ¼ cup chopped cilantro, plus more for serving, optional

 - chips for serving

-Of course I’ll be bringing these tacos to Fiesta Friday, hosted this week by Monika @ Everyday Healthy Recipes and Sue @ Birgerbird.
+Of course I’ll be bringing these Best Guacamole to Fiesta Friday, hosted this week by Monika @ Everyday Healthy Recipes and Sue @ Birgerbird.
 I’ve already seen all kinds of wonderful Mexican & Southwestern food there this week in honor of Cinco de Mayo.